 There is no guarantee that the investment objective of the Fund will be achieved.
 Commodities and commodity-linked derivative instruments can be significantly more volatile than other securities, such as stocks or bonds.
 Similarly, the Commodity Index can be significantly more volatile than broad market equity and fixed income indices.
 The value of your investment in the Fund may go down, which means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 Principal risks include:

 Commodity risk: The Fund's investments in commodity-linked derivative instruments may subject the Fund to significantly greater volatility than investments in traditional securities.
-The value of commodity-linked derivative instruments may be affected by changes in overall market movements, commodity index volatility, changes in interest rates or factors affecting a particular industry or commodity, such as a drought, floods, weather, livestock disease, embargoes, tariffs and international economic, political and regulatory developments.
+The value of commodity-linked derivative instruments may be affected by, among other things, changes in overall market movements, commodity index volatility, changes in interest rates or factors affecting a particular industry or commodity, such as a drought, floods, weather, livestock disease, embargoes, tariffs and international economic, political and regulatory developments.
 The Fund may concentrate its assets in a particular sector of the commodities market (such as oil, metal or agricultural products).
 As a result, the Fund may be more susceptible to risks associated with those sectors.

 Fixed income security risk: Fixed income securities fluctuate in price in response to various factors, including changes in interest rates, changes in market conditions and issuer-specific events.